pavanipunugoti/student-management-system/README.md

 Data is store in a CSV file for future use.

 Features:
-Add a new student
+Add a new student,
-View all student
+View all student,
-Search by roll number
+Search by roll number,
-update stdent details
+update stdent details,
-Delete student record
+Delete student record,
-Save data in CSV file
+Save data in CSV file.